Widiskel/vana-data-hero-bot/README.md

 [**https://t.me/skeldrophunt**](https://t.me/skeldrophunt).

 ## Note

+GAME UPDATED they now use Vercel Security, so botting is not easy like before. thats why i add console run script

 Don't use bot with `session` type if you using telegram account that bought from someone because it can make your telegram account deleted. instead of using `session` type, use `query` type.